 This isn’t to say Hitchcock is without its qualities.
 Anthony Hopkins gives a star-turn in the lead, even if he is in unlifelike heavy prosthetics and doesn’t even attempt to match the voice of Hitchcock.
 Rather, Hopkins’s portrayal succeeds by giving us an arch, deliberate, egotistical, chairman-of-the-board type Hitchcock in company, and a troubled, self-pitying Hitchcock when alone.
-Hopkins plays the type of character Hitchcock was, rather than trying too hard to be Hitchcock himself.
+Hopkins plays the type of character, rather than trying too hard to be Hitchcock himself.
 This works well.
 While we get glimpses of Hitchcock’s repulsive behaviour, this is an altogether more sympathetic portrayal than that offered by Toby Jones’s also-impressive turn as the director in The Girl.

 Helen Mirren also impresses as a super-smart, sparky Alma – the Alma we could have done with facing up to Hitch’ in The Girl rather than the largely subservient (and supposedly more historically accurate) Alma that Imelda Staunton gave us in that film.
 Scarlett Johansson gives a frothy showing as a frothy Janet Leigh, who is shown to worship the ground Hitchcock walks on.
 Jessica Biel plays Vera Miles, an actress who, like Tippi Hedren, had to deal with unwanted attention from the besotted director – a storyline Hitchcock could have made a lot more of.
 In fact, there are a number of potentially interesting plot threads, but director Sacha Gervasi (Anvil!
 The Story of Anvil) goes after the safest – the wrong – ones.